jacobggman/How-to-write-clean-code/README.md

 ### Branch
 make new branch when doing development work that is somewhat experimental in nature.

-## Use Websites And Tools Like
+## Use Websites and Tools Like

-### guideline of the used programming language in your project
+### Guideline of the used programming language in your project

 ### Linter and Static Analysis